 Even when I switched over to the more neutral sounding Acoustic Energy AE1 loudspeakers, the DacMagic 200M never really strayed into dangerous territory with Aphex Twin, Daft Punk, or the Boards of Canada.

-The DacMagic 200M is not a neutral sounding DAC; the midrange is on the warmer side, and bass notes are fleshed out.
+The DacMagic 200M is not a neutral sounding DAC; the midrange is on the warmer side, and bass notes are fleshed out; but it’s not as warm sounding as the Schiit Bifrost, Gungnir, or Helm Bolt.

-I did find it slightly leaner sounding with the Wattson Audio Emerson Digital streamer (compared to the Bluesound Node 2i and my MacBook Pro) and it wasn’t my favorite combination.
+I did find it slightly leaner sounding with the Wattson Audio Emerson Digital streamer (compared to the Bluesound Node 2 and my MacBook Pro) and it wasn’t my favorite combination.

 Vocals are delivered with both sufficient texture and clarity.
 Lucius, Lana Del Rey, Natalie Merchant, and Amy Winehouse drew me in with each track; the different nuances in all of their voices were clearly defined and each singer was carved out in space with tight outlines.